Gersondelacruzdeveloper/Milestone-Project2/README.md

 ## Existing Features

-The project consists of five different pages, all of which can be accessed through the menu in the navigation bar.
+The project consists of three main pages, and has a 404.html error page, a response page and error page for for the contact.
+The three main page can be accessed through the footer icons.

 **Fabicon**